learn-co-curriculum/responsive-brochure-site-lab/README.md

 ### Completion and Moving On

-To submit your project, click "Start Assignment" and enter the URL into the text box.
+To submit your project, click "Start Assignment" and enter the URL to your brochure site hosted on GitHub Pages into the text box.

 ## Conclusion